imagineLife/big-site/content/mongo/performance/data-storage.md

 The dbpath will reveal different data organization, including a dir called `hello`, the new db.
 This `hello` dir contains a collection file and an index file.

-## data storage setup and performance
+- a `hello` directory
+  - the new db
+  - a new dir per db
+    - each of these db-specific dirs will contain
+      - unique files per collection
+      - unique files per index

+Why do this?!

-### Better io
+### Better io and parallelization

-If several disks are present in the server, the dir-per-collection can enable better I/O paralellization.
+When several hard-disks are present in the server, the dir-per-collection can enable better I/O **paralellization**.
 Mongo creates symbolic links to mount-points on different physical drives.
-On read/write to/from db, most-likely we'll be using the index & data disks, allowing for paralellization by sharing the workload across 2 data stores.
+On read/write to/from db, most-likely we'll be using the index & data disks, allowing for parallelization by sharing the workload across 2 data stores.
+Writes will write to the data AND index at the same time.

 ### Can include compression